19hours/sg-statutes/Acts/Patents Act.md

 other than for purposes related to meeting the requirements for marketing approval for that pharmaceutical product; or

-(i) it consists of the import, disposal or offer to dispose of a patented pharmaceutical product for use by or on a specific patient in Singapore, or the use of that product by or on that patient, where —
+(i) subject to subsection (5A), it consists of the import, disposal or offer to dispose of a patented pharmaceutical product for use by or on a specific patient in Singapore, or the use of that product by or on that patient, where —

 (i) that product is required for use by or on that patient;